multispot-software/server-docs/Users and permsissions.md

 Different users may have different commit privileges to github.
-Most repository are part of the `multispot-software` organization on github, so each user on the server should be anbled with commit provileges on github.
+Most repository are part of the `multispot-software` organization on github.
+Each user on the server should be enabled with commit privileges on github.

 ## Bin folder

 This folder contains executables that should be available to all users.
-For example, scripts in `/opt/src/transfer_convert` should have a symbolc link in `/opt/bin` for ease of use.
-This will avoid the need to specify the absolute path when calling a command, i.e. it will not be necessary to enter the source folder and preprend the command with `./`.

 Each user that wants to take advantage of this, needs to add `/opt/bin` to their PATH in `~/.bashrc`.
-These commands may still require the activation of a conda environment.

 Since files in `/opt/bin` are links, their permissions are the permission of the target file.
 Users that can execute